 Example 33 shows the Change List of a secondary aggregator with information about the changed resource and the via link equal to Example 32.
-The data conveyed with the link corresponds to the data provided in the <ur>
+The data conveyed with the link corresponds to the data provided in the <url> block in Example 31.

-<ur>

-via link equal to Example 32.